Dr Lorna Jane Strachan

 Melissa Craig (2015-2018) "Dynamics and deposits of submarine sediment gravity flows affected by biological and physico-chemical cohesion".
 Based at the University of Adelaide and jointly supervised with Kathryn Amos (Adelaide) and Jaco Baas (Bangor).

-Steve Brennan (2016-2019) Provisional title "Understanding petroleum source rocks, fluids, and plumbing systems in New Zealand basins: a critical basis for future oil and gas discoveries".
+Steve Brennan (2016-2019) "Understanding petroleum source rocks, fluids, and plumbing systems in New Zealand basins: a critical basis for future oil and gas discoveries".
 Co-supervised with Mila Adam.

-Giovani Pradel (2016-2017) "Gas Hydrates of the Taranaki Basin: a Geophysical Approach".
+Michael Macnaughtan (2018-2019) "Gas Hydrates of the Hikurangi Margin: a Geophysical Approach".
 Co-supervised with Ingo Pecher.

 Monique McKeown (2017-2018) "Understanding the physical sedimentology of the Madden continental slope distributary systems".
 Co-supervised with Alan Orpin (NIWA) and Ingo Pecher.

-Michael Macnaughtan (2017) "A Paleo-oceanographic reconstruction of Northland using seismic stratigraphy of volcanics and contourites".
+- Michael Macnaughtan (2017) BSc (Hons) "A Paleo-oceanographic reconstruction of Northland using seismic stratigraphy of volcanics and contourites".
 Co-supervised with Steve Johnston and Mila Adam.

 - Lucas MacDonald (2016) MSc "Active seafloor processes of the Reinga-Northland basins, New Zealand".
 Co-supervised with Helen Neil (NIWA) and Ingo Pecher.